slakpi/piwx/README.md

     # Disable high-wind blinking
     highwindblink=off;

-By default, `piwx` uses GPIO18 and DMA Channel 10 to drive the LED string.
+By default, PiWx uses GPIO18 and DMA Channel 10 to drive the LED string.
 These may be configured using the following options:

     # Set LED GPIO pin to GPIO12 (BE CAREFUL)